deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 Luckily we have a wonderful testing community with key contributors sorting out issues with users and discussing with developers.
-One from Austria kept reminding us about "changed-network" connectivity problems even if they rarely occur and are hard to re-produce: the issues were fixed this week, which increased resiliency for everyone.
+One from Austria kept reminding us about specific connectivity problems even if they rarely occur and are hard to re-produce: the issues were fixed this week, which increased resiliency for everyone.
 Did you know that most Delta Chat features are first tested on a Caribbean island?